AndreMIsidoro/escalations/linux_priviledges_escalation.md

-	whoami - what user are we running as id - what group does our user belong to hostname - what is the server named. can we gather any info from the naming convention ifconfig of ip a - what subnet did we land in, does the host have additional NICs in other subnets sudo -l - can our user run anything with sudo (as another user as root) without needing a password?
+	whoami - what user are we running as id - what group does our user belong to if we are in the lxd we might create a container to get root, same for docker group hostname - what is the server named. can we gather any info from the naming convention ifconfig of ip a - what subnet did we land in, does the host have additional NICs in other subnets sudo -l - can our user run anything with sudo (as another user as root) without needing a password?
 This can sometimes be the easiest win and we can do something like sudo su and drop right into a root shell.